Den glider in

 "Den glider in" is a song written by Peter Karlsson, acting as fight song for the Sweden men's national ice hockey team during the 1995 IIHF World Ice Hockey Championship in Sweden.
 Nick Borgen recorded the song with the players, and released it as a promo single.
-The song has later become popular as played when the home team scores.
+It became highly popular in Finland when their team defeated Sweden in the tournament final.
+Later, the song has become popular as played whenever a home team scores.